 In general, it’s a good idea to seek help if your phobia affects your quality of life or you find yourself wondering how things would be different if you didn’t have a phobia.

 Most people find that exposure therapy and, in some cases, medication, provide relief.

-Exposure therapy is considered to be on of the most effective treatments for specific phobias.
+Exposure therapy is considered to be one of the most effective treatments for specific phobias.
 In this type of therapy, you’ll work with a therapist to slowly expose yourself to what you’re afraid of.

-For emetophobia treatment, this might involve eating a new food in a restaurant or spinning until you start to feel slightly nauseous.
+For emetophobia treatment, this might involve eating new food in a restaurant or spinning until you start to feel slightly nauseous.
 As you try these things, you’ll also be given techniques to help you cope with feelings of anxiety and fear during the exposure.